KonstantinaKouts/PowerBI/README.md

-# PowerBI
+# My Power BI Portfolio

-A collection of Power BI visualizations to showcase my skills
+This repository showcases various Power BI dashboards and visualizations I've created to demonstrate my skills in data analysis and visualization.